My twinkling star

 My desire is to convey the nuggets of wisdom, humor and truth that these people have shared with my co-workers and me.
 There are days that I cannot keep a single train of thought because of the diverse responsibilities of my job.
-There are unrealistic demands from residents and their families, as well as lost teeth and clothing, broken hearing aids and hearts, settling conflicts, staff meetings, deadlines, multiple projects at once — and the ever-present government documentation and mandates.
+There are unrealistic demands from residents and their families, as well as lost teeth and clothing, broken hearing aides and hearts, settling conflicts, staff meetings, deadlines, multiple projects at once — and the ever present government documentation and mandates.

 Our experiences are so amazing.
 Truly, you can't make up this stuff.

 "My Twinkling Star"

 As a social services-activity director, I have the amazing honor of being with residents during their final moments of life.
 One such moment in my memory bank will be my time with Lillian.

 I fell instantly in love with our 89-year-old resident, Lillian.
 She was vibrant, pretty, witty and embracing.
 She and I were instant friends.
 I was certain she was going to be with us for a brief visit and return to independent living.